christiandarvs/Automate-the-Boring-Stuff/09_reading_and_writing_files/notes.md

 - ``p.is_dir()`` - returns True if the path exists and is a directory, or returns False otherwise.

 ## File Reading/Writing Process
+ 1. Call the ``open()`` function to return a File object.
+ 2. Call the ``read()`` or ``write()`` method on the File object.
+ 3. Close the file by calling the ``close()`` method on the File **object**.

+The benefit of creating a .py file is that its contents can be read and modified by anyone with a text editor.
+However, for most applications, saving data using the shelve module is preferred.
+Only basic data types can be written as simple text, while objects like File objects cannot be encoded as text.